Gopesh456/HackCheck-UI/README.md

 - **Loader**
   - A loading indicator component used to show loading states.

 ## Learn More

 - [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API
 - [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial

+# HackCheck-UI

+This repository contains the user interface for the HackCheck application, designed to be user-friendly and accessible even for users with no coding experience.

+## Getting Started

+We've created easy-to-use setup scripts that will handle all the technical details for you.

+### For Windows Users (start.bat)

+1. Double-click the `start.bat` file in the main folder
+2. The script will:
+   - Check if Node.js is installed and guide you through installation if needed
+   - Set up the connection to the backend API (you'll be prompted for the URL)
+   - Install all required dependencies automatically
+   - Build the application
+   - Start the server

+The improved Windows script features:

+- Color-coded output for better readability
+- Clear step-by-step progress indicators
+- Detailed error messages with suggested solutions
+- Option to keep or change existing configuration
+- Beginner-friendly instructions throughout the process

+### For Mac/Linux Users (start.sh)

+1. Open Terminal in the project directory
+2. Make the script executable with: `chmod +x start.sh`
+3. Run the script: `./start.sh`
+4. Follow the on-screen prompts

+## Requirements

+- Node.js (the script will check for this and guide you through installation)
+- Internet connection (to download dependencies)
+- Backend API server running (you'll need to know the URL)

+## Troubleshooting

+If you encounter issues when running the scripts:

+### Windows Issues

+- **"Node.js not found"**: Follow the link provided in the error message to download and install Node.js
+- **Installation failures**: Try running the script as administrator (right-click, "Run as administrator")
+- **Build errors**: Ensure your backend URL is correct and your internet connection is stable

+### Mac/Linux Issues

+- **Permission denied**: Run `chmod +x start.sh` to make the script executable
+- **Node.js not found**: Follow the installation instructions shown in the terminal
+- **Installation failures**: Try running with sudo: `sudo ./start.sh`

+## Configuration

+The scripts create a `.env` file with your backend API URL.
+If you need to change this later, simply run the script again and choose the option to enter a new URL.